Skip to content

 • all changes are observed from the callback alone as events

-• result.rows represents only the initial result of the query, and behaves as a static result set as against a live object
+• result.rows represents only the initial result of the query, and behaves as a static result set instead of a live object

-• result.mode is set to 'callback' – indicating the consumption mode
+• result.mode is set to 'callback' – indicating the delivery mode

 Compared to the default live view concept, custom event handling sits closer to the wire.